 6. Confidentiality and Recordkeeping

 a.
-Criminal history record information shall be maintained by the Office of the Registrar, separate from the students' regular education/training records, and treated as confidential.
+For criminal history record information that is submitted to the students' school or college, such information shall be maintained by the office overseeing the educational training program, separate from the students' regular education/training records, and treated as confidential.

 7. Other Provisions

 a.
-The college shall inform students who have negative findings in their background check report, but are nonetheless permitted to participate in an on-site professional experience, that the PSVPAA's decision is not a guarantee that every professional training facility will permit the student to participate in on-site professional experiences at its facility or that any state will accept the individual as a candidate for registration, permit, or licensure.
+For criminal history record information that is submitted to the students' school or college, the school or college shall inform students who have negative findings in their background check report, but are nonetheless permitted to participate in an on-site professional experience, that the PSVPAA's decision is not a guarantee that every training site will permit the student to participate in on-site professional experience(s) at its facility or that any state will accept the individual as a candidate for registration, permit, or licensure.

 b.
-Because background checks vary in coverage and scope and may vary by state, a finding by the PSVPAA that a student's background check report does not contain any negative findings is not a guarantee that any state will ultimately accept the individual as a candidate for registration, permit, or licensure.
+Because background checks vary in coverage and scope and may vary by state, a finding by a training site or the PSVPAA that a student's background check report does not contain any negative findings is not a guarantee that any state will ultimately accept the individual as a candidate for registration, permit, or licensure.

 d.
-Criminal activity that occurs while a student is in enrolled in the program and/or in attendance at the professional training site may result in denial/rescission of admittance to the professional training site and/or dismissal from the educational program.
+Criminal activity that occurs while a student is enrolled in the program and/or in attendance at the training site may result in denial/rescission of admittance to the training site and/or dismissal from the educational program.

 Many Texas school districts require applicants for student teaching or field experiences to undergo a criminal history background check prior to placement in the school district.
 School districts may deny placement of students with a criminal background.
 If a school district denies a placement for this reason, the college may attempt to assist the student in obtaining a placement in an alternate district.
 Students should be aware, however, that if they are unable to obtain a placement, they will not meet TTU's requirements for a teaching degree or educator certification.
 Additionally, the Texas State Board for Educator Certification (SBEC) regulates the certification of educators to teach Texas public school children.
 Before an individual can be certified, SBEC will conduct a criminal history background check to ensure an applicant's suitability to interact with children.
 Working with the FBI, the agency conducts a national criminal history background check on all applicants for educator certification.
 Students pursuing educator preparation should be aware that some criminal histories might lead to the denial of certification as a teacher.
 Students may obtain additional information from SBEC.